rjkerrison/2014-blog/_posts/2014-09-12-the-well-clerkenwell-mash.markdown

 creaminess: 5
 flavour: 5
 flavour_notes: Lots of garlic!
-tags: london food mash
+tags: london food
 year: 2014
 month: 09
 day: 12
-published: true
+published: false
 summary: Garlic and cheese, in seemingly similar quantity.
 ---
 For the second of my Indigo Team Friday Lunches at my new job, we went to a place of Robin's choosing.